Science and inventions of Leonardo da Vinci: Notes and journals

 Leonardo kept a series of journals in which he wrote almost daily, as well as separate notes and sheets of observations, comments and plans.
 He wrote and drew with his left hand, and most of his writing is in mirror script, which makes it difficult to read.
 Much has survived to illustrate Leonardo's studies, discoveries and inventions.

 On his death, the writings were left mainly to his pupil and heir Francesco Melzi, with the apparent intention that his scientific work should be published.
 Sometime before 1542, Melzi gathered together the papers for A Treatise on Painting from eighteen of Leonardo's 'books' (two-thirds of which have gone missing).
 The publishing did not take place in Melzi's lifetime, and the writings were eventually bound in different forms and dispersed.
-Some of his works were published as A Treatise on Painting 165 years after his death.
+Some of Leonardo's works were published as A Treatise on Painting over a century after his death.